AllKind/ipset-bash-completion/README.md

 At any time completion on variable names (starting with '$' or '${'), or command substitution (starting with '$(') is available.
+Using this with values validated by input validation, will stop further completion.
+In that case it is recommended to disable input validation (see below).

 ---